 St Oswald’s Way

-This walking holiday traces the footsteps of St Oswald, the Anglo Saxon King who played a significant role in the introduction of Christianity to England.
-Covering a distance of 97 miles, St Oswald’s Way starts on the Holy Island of Lindisfarne.
-It follows the spectacular Northumberland coastline to Warkworth before heading inland along the beautiful River Coquet to the ancient town of Rothbury.
-From there it heads south over heather-clad moors, through forest and rolling countryside, finishing at the World Heritage Site of Hadrian’s Wall.
+This delightful walking holiday traces the footsteps of St Oswald, the Anglo Saxon King who played a significant role in the introduction of Christianity to England.
+Covering a distance of 97 miles, St Oswald’s Way starts on the Holy Island of Lindisfarne, a place of deep spiritual significance.
+From here, the route follows the spectacular Northumberland coastline to Warkworth before heading inland along the beautiful River Coquet to the historic market town of Rothbury.
+The journey then continues south over heather-clad moors, through peaceful forest and rolling countryside, finishing at the World Heritage Site of Hadrian’s Wall.

-St Oswald’s Way has everything: stunning coastal walking, wild expansive moorland, spectacular geology, quiet fishing villages and picturesque market towns.
-This walking holiday takes you through centuries of history, passing Neolithic rock art, Iron Age forts, Roman sites, medieval castles, eighteenth century limekilns, and coastal defences from World War Two.
+St Oswald’s Way truly has it all – stunning coastal walking, wild expansive moorland, spectacular geology, quiet fishing villages and picturesque market towns.
+Along the way, you’ll walk through centuries of history, passing Neolithic rock art, Iron Age forts, Roman sites, medieval castles, eighteenth century limekilns, and coastal defences from World War Two.
+The trail is a journey through time, revealing layer after layer of Northumberland’s history with every passing mile.

 Our Holidays